trickstercache/trickster/docs/alb.md

 ### JSON Health Status

-As the table footer from the plaintext version fo the health status page indicates, you may also request a JSON version of the health status for machine consumption.
+As the table footer from the plaintext version of the health status page indicates, you may also request a JSON version of the health status for machine consumption.
 The JSON version includes additional detail about any Backends marked as `unavailable`, and is structured as follows:

 ```bash
 $ curl "http://${trickster-fqdn}:8480/trickster/health?json" | jq